-Team Navy Road to the Warrior Games - Sport of the Week: Archery
+Team Navy Road to the Warrior Games Featured Sport: Archery

-Up first, is Archery.
-Whether athletes are practicing at home or competing during the Warrior Games, attention and focus is key to success.
+Whether athletes are practicing at home or competing during the DoD Warrior Games, attention and focus is key to success with archery.

 Concentration and technique go hand in hand; one cannot work without the other.
 While the goal may appear to be clear – shoot the arrow in the bullseye – archery is not that simple.
 Archery is not only a physical sport, but also a mental sport.
 In addition to the psychical conditioning, athletes incorporate mental exercises during their training process to increase their concentration.